unifycoin/unifysight/README.md

 ## Note

-For more details about the *potsight-api* configs and end-point, just go to [potsight-api github repository](https://github.com/potcoin/potsight-api) or read the [documentation](https://github.com/potcoin/potsight-api/blob/master/README.md)
+For more details about the *unifysight-api* configs and end-point, just go to [unifysight-api github repository](https://github.com/unifycoin/unifysight-api) or read the [documentation](https://github.com/unifycoin/unifysight-api/blob/master/README.md)

 ## Contribute

-Contributions and suggestions are welcomed at [potsight github repository](https://github.com/potcoin/potsight).
+Contributions and suggestions are welcomed at [unifysight github repository](https://github.com/unifycoin/unifysight).

 ## License